-Confirmation Node allows you to prompt the user for a yes or no answer.
-It helps in the verification or allowing users to accept or decline a choice.
+The Confirmation Node allows you to prompt the user for a Yes or No answer.
+It helps when you want to verify information or allow the user to make a choice.

-For example, in the Book Flight VA, you can use a Confirmation node to prompt the user to respond if they would like to know the weather forecast of the destination.
+For example, in Book Flight Bot, you can use a confirmation node to prompt the user to respond if they would like to know the weather forecast at the destination.

-- Open the dialog task to add the Confirmation node.
+- Open the dialog task to which you want to add the Confirmation node.

-- Add the Confirmation node in the designated place.
-For steps in adding nodes, refer here.
+- Add a Confirmation node in the designated place.
+For steps related to adding nodes, refer here.